-Corporations and LLCs are highly attractive business entities for employers because of their limited liability status.
+Corporations and LLCs are highly attractive business entities for employers because of their limited liability protection.
 Generally speaking, this means that the actual shareholders, officers, and directors who operate and own the underlying business are not personally on the hook for the company’s debts and obligations.
 Rather, the underlying company -as a separate and distinct entity- is responsible for its own debts and obligations.

 California has a very large exception to corporate limited liability when it comes to unpaid wages, late paid wages, and other common wage-and-hour violations through California Labor Code Section 558.1.
 This short but very powerful law was enacted to combat wage theft by corporate employers who try to terminate their business to evade their obligation to pay wages.